cameroncodeert/Sleeping-Bag-Project-Cameron-/README.md

     Landing page should be protected
     if not redirect to register view
     given your authentication staus either directed to login passworpage (here you will be given the option to register instead) or to the landing page)
+### forms
+- UX ISSUE(unexpected behavior), in the participant details, members may try to modify multiple sleeping bags at the same time and THEN press the update button

 ## Particpant
 ### models.py